tomhallmain/dev_scripts/README.md

 `ds:agg`

 Aggregate number data by specific fields, or by full rows/columns.
 Note first row is ignored in calcs if header is set.
+Runs ds:fit on output if a terminal.

     $ cat /tmp/agg_ex
     a  1  -2  3.0  4